Sharper

 Primal (book review)

-It’s been quite awhile since I have been this excited about a book.
+It’s been quite a while since I have been this excited about a book.
 Mark Batterson has given us a winner with the release of this third book entitled Primal.
 I highly recommend that you add this to your 2010 reading list, as this would be a great way to start your new year.

 One of the knocks I hear non-churched people level at Christians is, “You have too many rules to follow.
 It seems like being a Christian is too restrictive.”
 Unfortunately, far too many people who call themselves Christian live like this.
 Their definition of Christianity boils down to We can’t do that or We don’t do that or These are the rules.

-In Primal Mark Batterson takes us back to the life Jesus intended for His followers to live.
+In Primal, Batterson takes us back to the life Jesus intended for His followers to live.
 Jesus is asked what it takes to be a follower of God, and He answers with this primal phrase, “Love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.”
 This is primal Christianity.

-Mark then leads us through a reawakening of what it really means to love God fully in these four areas —
+Mark then leads us through a reawakening of what it really means to love God fully in these four areas:

-• Passionate, God-directed and others-focused love.
+1. Passionate, God-directed, and others-focused love

-• Wide-eyed, awe-struck, transcendent wonder.
+2. Wide-eyed, awe-struck, transcendent wonder

-• A searching, engaged, holy curiosity.
+3. A searching, engaged, holy curiosity

-• Energetic, all-encompassing, servant-hearted work.
+4. Energetic, all-encompassing, servant-hearted work

 It’s so simple.
 It’s so primal.
 And it’s so liberating to be reminded of the raw essence of living a Spirit-empowered life which is so God-glorifying and Christ-magnifying.

-This book gets all five stars.
+This book gets all five stars from me.

-I am a Multnomah book review blogger (read my disclosure here).
+I am a Multnomah book review blogger.

 Grown Up Love

-These gifts remind me how blessed I am to be loved as a Daddy, and “love reminders” are good for anyone at any age.
+These gifts remind me how blessed I am to be loved as Daddy, and “love reminders” are good for anyone at any age.

 What would happen, though, if my 15-year-old was still giving me gifts that looked like the gifts he gave me when he was a budding 5-year-old artist?
 What if my daughter’s gifts looked the same when she was 21-years-old as they did when she was a preschooler?
-Wouldn’t we say that there might be a development problem?
+Wouldn’t we say that there might be a developmental problem?

-The great love chapter of the Bible contains this line
+The great love chapter of the Bible contains this line:

 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put childish ways behind me.
+(1 Corinthians 13:11)

 Love is supposed to grow up.
-In other words, our expressions of love should mature.

 • Do I express love to God the same way I did as a “baby” Christian?
 Or are my expressions maturing?

-• Do I express my love to all three of my kids the same way?
+• Do I express my love to all of my kids the same way?
 Or am I learning each of their unique love languages?

 ‘Tis The Season